car rental dominican republic Jumbo Car

 1. Chinola Juice

-Description: Chinola juice is a popular soft drink made from fresh passion fruit.
-It is a sweet and tart drink, perfect for refreshment.
+Description: Chinola juice is an iconic soft drink made from freshly-picked passion fruit that is both sweet and tart - perfect for refreshing in hot weather.

 2. Morir Soñando

-Tip: Mix the ingredients just before serving to prevent the milk from curdling.
+Tip: Mix all the ingredients before serving to prevent the milk from coagulating and the drink from curdling.

 Coconut water, a real pleasure by the sea